 About This Interview

-In her four-and-a-half hour interview for the Archive of American television, Joan Ganz Cooney talks about her early involvement in public television in New York, where she worked as a producer for local station WNET.
+In her four-and-a-half-hour Archive interview, Joan Ganz Cooney talks about her early involvement in public television in New York, where she worked as a producer for local station WNET.
 She discusses the creation of Children's Television Workshop (CTW), and the academic hurdles she overcame in 1969 to create and produce the internationally acclaimed Sesame Street.
 She details additional CTW programs like the hugely successful Electric Company, 3-2-1 Contact, and Square One TV, and discusses several of the lesser-known CTW programs targeted towards adults.
-The interview was conducted by Shirley Wershba in New York, NY on April 27, 1998.
+The interview was conducted by Shirley Wershba on April 27, 1998 in New York, NY.